rajpal-virk/LearningNotes/Notes/docs/Git/git-notes.md

 # commit without staging
 - git commit with -a flog

-# How to unstage staged changes
+# How to unstage staged changesadfaf